uvaai/ml2/30 Module 3/00 Overview/content.md

 The second part covers some of the most common extensions of neural networks, which allow for building much deeper networks, i.e. with many more hidden layers.
-The [theory videos](/module-3/building-deeper-networks) will introduce 3 extension and in the [programming notebook](/module-3/activation-functions) you'll implement these extensions yourself.
+The [theory videos](/module-3/building-deeper-networks) will introduce 3 extensions and in the [programming notebook](/module-3/activation-functions) you'll implement these extensions yourself.

 The last part covers some practical tips for applying neural networks to your